j9d3it/j9d3it.github.io/_posts/2021-12-14-Sign-Language-Entertainment.md

 {% include video id="Q-2WdXpYNbA" provider="youtube" %}

-An excerpt from this article was republished in [The Big Issue (UK).](https://bigissue.com/magazines/strictlys-rose-ayling-ellis/)
+An excerpt from this article was republished in [The Big Issue (UK) Issue 1496](https://bigissue.com/magazines/strictlys-rose-ayling-ellis/) p.
+18.

 <table>
   <tr>